 Her next job was Student Assistant in the former Petaluma Resource Center (now Our House Intercultural Center).
 Then she transferred to the Admissions & Records Office in Petaluma, where she was soon promoted to a part-time position.
 In spring, 2016, Jessica graduated from the Gateway to College Program and continued building her independent life, going to school full-time and while looking for full-time employment.
 When an Admissions & Records Specialist position opened on the Petaluma campus, her proven record of assisting other students and her dedication stood out.
 Jessica Zambrano is now one of the youngest full-time SRJC employees.

 As she says, “I love it here [at SRJC.]
 It’s why I chose Education as my future major.
 I feel like I can really make a difference in the position that I am in.
 Because of everything I have been through and being a student myself, I can work well with students.
 And I can give back to the community that helped me move my way up.”

-Jessica is preparing to graduate with two Associate’s Degrees for Transfer in early 2018 – one in Sociology, and one in Social and Behavioral Sciences.
+Jessica graduated with three Associate’s Degrees in Spring 2018 – one in Sociology, one in Natural Sciences, and one in Social and Behavioral Sciences.
 She now attends Sonoma State University and is pursuing a Bachelor’s Degree in Criminology and Criminal Justice, and Sociology.
 Her ultimate goal is to achieve a Master’s Degree in Education.
-She would like to run a Gateway to College program in the Bay Area, maybe on SRJC's Santa Rosa campus, where she can offer to other high school dropouts the attention, care and academic structure she was offered when she needed the most.
+She would like to run a Gateway to College program in the Bay Area, maybe on SRJC's Santa Rosa campus, where she can offer to other high school dropouts the attention, care, and academic structure she was offered when she needed the most.

 The Gateway to College Academy is an Early College High School located on the SRJC Petaluma campus.
 The program is designed to support students who are deficient in high school credits, or have stopped attending high school before graduating, but are motivated to earn a diploma and go to college.